DaisukeNagata/MetalReFresh/README.md

 How to

-Scrolling UI table.
-Tappley set.
-Right swipe transition.
-Shoot camera with left and right swipe.
-Swipe up  down Switches to photo selection table.
+Scroll UI table.
+Tabliset.
+Right Swipe Rain Shoot the camera with left and right swipe.
+There is a break in the up swipe photo selection table.
+Down swipe table transition

 ## Installation